SiddhardhNerusu/market-radar/README.md

 **The headline result is a negative one, and I think it is the most valuable thing in the repo.**
 After building the full pipeline I ran every signal family through a seven-test statistical gauntlet (dedup, market-beta removal, transaction costs, out-of-sample split, outlier removal, permutation tests, Bonferroni correction).
-Nothing survived.
 The paper-trading bot lost money over 26 trading days.
-Both facts are documented below rather than hidden, because a system that handles money has to be able to tell you when it has no edge.
+Both facts are documented below.

 > **This has never traded real money.** Every order in this repository was placed against an Alpaca
 > paper account.
-Nothing here is investment advice.

 ---